AdobeDocs/analytics-platform.en/help/components/filters/seg-sequential-build.md

 >[!NOTE]
 >
->A [!UICONTROL Logic Group] can only be defined in a sequential filter, meaning that the [!UICONTROL Then] operator is used within the container.
+>A [!UICONTROL Logic Group] can only be defined in a sequential segment, meaning that the [!UICONTROL Then] operator is used within the container.

-Logic Group enables you to group conditions into a single sequential filter checkpoint.
+Logic Group enables you to group conditions into a single sequential segment checkpoint.
 As part of the sequence, the logic defined in the container identified as Logic Group is evaluated after any prior sequential checkpoint and before any following sequential checkpoint.

 The conditions within the Logic Group itself may be met in any order.
 By contrast, non-sequential containers (event, session, person) do not require their conditions to be met within the overall sequence, producing possible unintuitive results if used with a Then operator.